Standard Operating Procedures

 A disciplined reconciliation process prevents these gaps from accumulating.

-Record All Remaining Vendor Bills
+Task 1: Record All Remaining Vendor Bills

 Begin by entering all outstanding vendor invoices and operating bills into the accounting system.
 Each expense should be recorded in detail and allocated to the correct property whenever possible.